HrishikeshP-01/DataVisualization_Essentials/README.md

 - If the item labels are small, place it beside the chart.
 If they are long, place it below the chart
 - Complicated charts need detailed legends.
 In such cases legends could be broken out into a separate page

+## Sources
+- Adding sources gives credibility to your data visualizations
+- Adding good sources increases the trust users have in your data
+- Skeptics will cast doubt on un-sourced data